Welcome!

 Recent Happenings At Reuel Dairy Goats

-goats playing 10/10/23 Once again I have greatly neglected to update this page.
-Life has a way of getting in the way and taking you on paths that you wish you never had to walk.
-So much has happened since the last update in 2018.
-Life has truly gotten crazy but I am still here and still breeding Nubians.
+9/5/24: Life has a way of going on and taking you on paths that you wish you never had to walk.
+Relearning how to live alone and how to cook for one has been an adventure.
+I am still here and still breeding Nubians.

-I really missed having Linear Appraisal done this year but finances are tight and until I can get another herd or two to come to this stop I just can't afford it.
-I will work to make this happen as it is an invaluable tool in making wise breeding decisions.
-Perhaps I will be able to get back to the showring this coming spring.
+I really missed having Linear Appraisal done last year.
+So we are having an appraisal session here again.
+I am looking forward to seeing how the does do.
+Perhaps I will be able to get back to the show ring this coming spring.
 The does are still looking healthy and they are very correct so it would be really nice to get them out.
-Perhaps, with a lot of help from my friends, we will see you at ringside.
+Perhaps, with a lot of help from my friends, we will see you at ring side.
 Now that things are getting much better with ADGA and I can get a more consistent milking schedule, we will be able to again take full advantage of the information available from the production testing program.